weaviate/weaviate-io/developers/weaviate/config-refs/schema/vector-index.md

 | `vectorCacheMaxObjects`| integer | `1e12` | Yes | Maximum number of objects in the memory cache.
 By default, this limit is set to one trillion (`1e12`) objects when a new collection is created.
 For sizing recommendations, see [Vector cache considerations](../../concepts/vector-index.md#vector-cache-considerations). |
 | `pq` | object | -- | Yes | Enable and configure [product quantization (PQ)](/developers/weaviate/concepts/vector-index.md#hnsw-with-product-quantizationpq) compression. <br/><br/> PQ assumes some data has already been loaded.
 You should have 10,000 to 100,000 vectors per shard loaded before you enable PQ. <br/><br/> For PQ configuration details, see [PQ configuration parameters](#pq-configuration-parameters). |

+### Database parameters for HNSW

+Note that some database-level parameters are available to configure HNSW indexing behavior.

+- `PERSISTENCE_HNSW_MAX_LOG_SIZE` is a database-level parameter that sets the maximum size of the HNSW write-ahead-log.
+The default value is `500MiB`.

+Increase this value to improve efficiency of the compaction process, but be aware that this will increase the memory usage of the database.
+Conversely, decreasing this value will reduce memory usage but may slow down the compaction process.

+Preferably, the `PERSISTENCE_HNSW_MAX_LOG_SIZE` should set to a value close to the size of the HNSW graph.

 ### PQ configuration parameters

 Configure `pq` with these parameters.